saorhan/saorhan.github.io/index.md

 #### Latest Publication(s)

-Orhan, S. A. (forthcoming).
-From Dissent to Cohesion: Immigration Policy Shift and Intra-Party Dynamics in the Danish Social Democratic Party.
+Orhan, Suat Alper (forthcoming).
+"From Dissent to Cohesion: Immigration Policy Shift and Intra-Party Dynamics in the Danish Social Democratic Party."
 Accepted for publication at _Party Politics_.

-Orhan, S. A. (forthcoming).
-How do intra-party dynamics impact the party elite’s immigration policy manoeuvres?
-The Case of German Social Democrats.
+Orhan, Suat Alper (forthcoming).
+"How do intra-party dynamics impact the party elite’s immigration policy manoeuvres?
+The Case of German Social Democrats."
 Accepted for publication at _Acta Politica_.